NEW! RAISED BED KITS

 IS THERE A MINIMUM ORDER ?

 No. It makes no difference.
-The cost to you is the same whether we deliver 1 raised bed kit or 10 raised beds... e.g. the delivery cost to London for 10 x 1.2m raised bed kit would be £45 + Vat, and the delivery for 1 raised bed would cost the same.
-That's because our hauliers charge us according to how many pallets the order takes up, so whether there is 1 raised bed kit on a pallet, or 20 raised bed kits on it, it makes no difference!
+The cost to you is the same whether we deliver 1 raised bed kit or 5 raised beds... e.g. if the delivery cost to a particular destination for 5 x 1.2m raised bed kits was e.g. £55 + Vat, then the delivery for 1 raised bed would cost the same.
+That's because our hauliers charge us according to how many pallets on a lorry the order takes up, so whether there is 1 raised bed kit on a pallet, or 6 raised bed kits on it, it makes no difference!

 HOW DO WE WORK OUT THE DELIVERY COST ?